PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 <span class="images">![fig2-4](assets/flash_partition_layout.png "Figure 2.4")<span>**Figure 2.4:** The flash partition layout to support update has 2 banks of images.</span></span>

-[Figure 2.4](#fig2-4) shows the flash partition layout, where the function of each of the partitions is described in the table below.
+[Figure 2.4](#fig2-4) shows the flash partition layout, and the function of each partition is described in the table below.

 | Partition | Usage |
 | --- | --- |